Paul Zimmerman (politician)

-Paulus Johannes Zimmerman (born 8 November 1958), better known as Paul Zimmerman, is a Dutch-born Hong Kong environmentalist, politician and businessman.
-He is a former member of the Southern District Council for Pokfulam and CEO of Designing Hong Kong, a group that advocates better urban design.
+Paulus Johannes Zimmerman (born 8 November 1958), better known as Paul Zimmerman, is a Dutch-born Hong Kong politician, urban planning advocate, environmentalist and businessman.
+Originally from the Netherlands, he moved to Hong Kong in 1984, became a naturalized Hong Kong citizen in 2012, and has been active in civic and environmental campaigns since the 1990s.
+He is best known for his work on sustainable urban development, harbour conservation, and local politics, having served as vice chairman of the Southern District Council, district councillor for the Pokfulam constituency, and chairman of the Professional Commons.

+He is the founder of Designing Hong Kong, a non-profit organization that advocates better urban design.

 Early life and business career

-Zimmerman was born in Rotterdam, Netherlands in 1958, and grew up in the town of Woerden.
-He set up a student union in high school and joined the editorial board of an underground newspaper.
-When he was 17, in response to the dismissal of several popular teachers, Zimmerman took part in a demonstration in which protesters barricaded the building.
-The school was closed for a week and the offending headmaster replaced.

-He pursued a Master's programme in Social Science (Economics) at Erasmus University in Rotterdam.
-While there, he got into politics with the Democrats 66 (D66).
+Zimmerman was born in Rotterdam, Netherlands in 1958 into a Jewish family, and grew up in the town of Woerden.
+He was one of six children until his two-year-old elder sister died to meningitis.
+While studying high school at Minkema College, he helped establish a student union, wrote for an underground newspaper, and became active in student politics.
+At the age of 17, in response to the dismissal of several popular teachers, Zimmerman took part in a demonstration in which protesters barricaded the building for a week, prompting government intervention and the replacement of the headmaster.
+He went on to study economics at Erasmus University in Rotterdam.
+While there, he campaigned for smoke-free policies on campus and got into politics with the Democrats 66.

-In 1984, he moved to Hong Kong as a three-month trainee in a Dutch bank to avoid conscription.
-Deciding against a banking career, by 1987 he had started his own business, a graphic design firm called The Bridge Design, and sold it 10 years later to Caribiner International, organisers of the handover of Hong Kong.
-He continued to work for what later became communications agency Jack Morton until 2001.

-In 2000, he founded a strategy and policy consultancy called the Experience Group.
+In 1984, he moved to Hong Kong as a three-month trainee at a Dutch bank to avoid conscription.
+Decided against a banking career, he moved into public relations and worked for Ogilvy.
+By 1987, he had started his own graphic design firm, The Bridge Design Limited, with his then-wife.
+He sold the company in 1997 to Caribiner International, the firm organizing the handover of Hong Kong ceremony, but remained with the business until 2001.
+Caribiner later got acquired by Jack Morton.
+In 2000, he founded The Experience Group.